vanatteveldt/cssbook/README.md

 # Quarto book for Computational Analysis of Communication

-This is a Work-in-Progress quarto re-render of the original latex+ipynb sources of the CAC book.
+This is a quarto re-render of the original latex+ipynb sources of the CAC book.

-When it is finished, it should replace the latex and html versions of the book and become the new 'canonical' source.
+It is now considered the 'canonical' source of the book, and we are using this version to publish the [cssbook.net](https://cssbook.net) open access version and to update it for a new version.

+There is a [github action](https://github.com/vanatteveldt/cssbook/actions) to automatically update [cssbook.net](https://cssbook.net) after each commit, so you can make small fixes directly on github and/or work locally and push your changes.

 # Setup